Amending Consumer Proposal

 The point of this page is to remind you that you filed a consumer proposal to solve your financial problems.
 If things change during your consumer proposal, don’t hesitate to get the administrator’s help to assess whether your solution also needs to change.

-For a free consultation on whether a consumer proposal is right for you, contact a Licensed Insolvency Trustee near you.
+Get a free consultation on whether a consumer proposal is right for you, contact a Licensed Insolvency Trustee near you.